kensung-lab/hypo-assembler/README.md

 Hypo is a package of both polisher, capable of correcting draft genomes, and an assembler to assemble a diploid genome.
 It exploits unique genomic kmers to both selectively polish only segments of contigs and to increase mapping accuracy.

 ## Installation
 Hypo is only available for Unix-like platforms (Linux and MAC OS).
-Currently, we provide the option of installation from source with CMake and a Docker image.
+Currently, we provide the option of installation from source with CMake.
 CmakeLists is provided in the project root folder.

 ### Pre-requisites
-For installing from the source, the following requirements are assumed to be installed already (with path to their binaries available in $PATH).
+The following requirements are assumed to be installed (with path to their binaries available in $PATH).
 - Zlib
 - OpenMP
 - GCC (>=7.3)